Pregnancy care & birthing options

 - It is not always possible to see the same doctor or midwife each visit.

-- The doctors and midwives you see when you are pregnant will often not be present at your birth, except in the case of Midwife Team Care, Caseload or in the Family Birth Centre.
+- The doctors and midwives you see when you are pregnant will often not be present at your birth, except in the case of Midwife Team Care or Caseload.

-- You are more likely to be in shared room.
+- You are more likely to be in a shared room after giving birth.

 - Your choice of a male/female practitioner may not always be available.